 After Isaacs Ridge, the mapped route utilises the shared path to climb up under Yamba Drive and on to Farrer Ridge.
 Rockier than Isaacs, the trail can sometimes have some pools of water to navigate after longer periods of rain.
 The reward on this route is a rapid descent towards Athllon Drive and the crossing to Mount Taylor, as well as views across Tuggeranong.

 After crossing to Mount Taylor, there is a steady climb after which the trail continues in a similar fashion to Red Hill and Isaacs – running behind the suburb of Pearce.
 From here, it is possible to look across the Woden Valley towards parts of the ride already completed.
 After passing to the right of a water reservoir, the trail connects with a sealed road (Waldock Street).
-Instead of heading right and down in accordance with the Komoot, it is possible to head left and connect with a summit trail ascending Mount Taylor.
-Similar to Red Hill this climb is a worthwhile diversion for the view – here it offers panoramic scenes including across the Tuggeranong Valley towards Namadgi National Park, which during during winter can include snow-dusted peaks.
+Instead of heading right and down on Waldock Street in accordance with the Komoot, it is possible to head left and connect with a summit trail ascending Mount Taylor.
+Similar to Red Hill this climb is a worthwhile diversion for the view – here it offers panoramic scenes including across the Tuggeranong Valley towards Namadgi National Park, which during winter can include snow-dusted peaks.

 Descending Waldock Street, the route connects with a shared path towards the suburb of Kambah.
 From this shared path the route exits to follow a good quality trail behind the suburb of Fisher to connect with Cooleman Ridge.